MSc-21-22/TaintAnalysisCpu/README.md

 --cuda-worklist | -cw : run using the bit-cuda implementation using a worklist

---multi | -m : run multi-coloured taint analysis (only implemented with cpu)
+--multi | -m : run multi-coloured taint analysis on CPU

+-- multi-cuda | -mc : run multi-colored taint analysis on GPU

 --benchmark | -b : output execution time of the different phases of the analysis

+--benchmark-all-multi | -bam to compare all multi-colored taint analysis options and output results into timings.csv